FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_launch_rhel/_index.md

 4. Choose an Amazon Machine Image and select Red Hat Enterprise Linux (HVM), SSD Volume Type - ami-bb9a6bc2 (64 bit) .

-5. Choose an Instance Type according to the *Minimum UNIX hardware requirements* in the <span class="mc-variable axway_variables.Component_Short_Name variable" style="font-style: italic;">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable" style="font-style: italic;">5.5</span> *Installation Guide*.
+5. Choose an Instance Type according to the *Minimum UNIX hardware requirements* in the {{< SecureTransport/componentshortname >}} {{< SecureTransport/componentversion >}} *Installation Guide*.
 We recommend a minimum setup of mx3.large with 4 cores & 15GB RAM & 2x40GB SSD.
     Learn more about [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the AWS documentation.

 6. Configure Instance Details by providing the following options: